DaftBrit/NoitaArchipelago/README.md

 # Noita Archipelago
 A Noita mod to provide support for the Archipelago multiworld platform

-Early stages, currently only cosmetic, hijacks chest functionality and has a settings screen

-Planned functionality
+This mod takes all chests and converts them into Archipelago item checks.
+When interacting with a chest an item banner is dropped which must be walked over to pick up this then signals the archipelago server via websocket that a check has taken place.

  - Chests are considered a check, all other items and pools are unaffected
- - Ability to set chest spawn rate from vanilla to "lots"
+ - Ability to spawn a chest after X number of kills
- - Similar implemtation to ROR2, no end goals just a check count
- - Items going into the pool that can be recieved from a check (from local or remote multiworlds)
+ - Items going into the pool that can be received from a check (from local or remote multiworlds)
     - GOOD:
       - Full Heal
       - Spell Refresh